Spanish 250 – Gateway to the Spanish-Speaking World (GE: WRI)

 • Counts as an elective (above 250) for Spanish major

-• Counts for ARMS (American Racial and Multicultural Studies)major
+• Counts for Racial and Ethnic Studies major (formerly ARMS, American Racial and Multicultural Studies)

 Gwen Barnes-Karol, T/TH 9:35/9:30

 First, you discovered Historia de una maestra.
 Then, you moved on to Corsario, El plan infinito, or San Manuel Bueno, Mártir.
 You’ve had experience reading novels as cultural documents in courses at the 250 and 270 levels.
 Now, you’re ready for the next step—reading literary works not just as cultural documents, but also as “literature.”
 In this course, you’ll make this transition by exploring what literature really is and learning the principles of literary analysis and literary terminology as applied to poetry, short stories, theater, and the novel.
 We’ll focus our work on texts that examine various facets of the Spanish Civil War (1936-39) through these four major literary genres, represented by the following works:

 • Poems: war-time poetry written by literary figures of the day as well as by every-day Spanish citizens that chronicles the daily experiences of those who lived in both Republican and Francoist Spain

 • Ramón J. Sender, Réquiem por un campesino español (a novel originally published in Mexico because it was banned by the Franco regime)

 • Manuel Rivas, ¿Qué me quieres, amor? (the short story collection that served as inspiration for the movie, La lengua de las mariposas, that you saw in Spanish 250)

 • Fernán Fernán-Gómez, Las bicicletas son para el verano (a play written by one of 20th-/21st-century Spain’s foremost actors and playwrights of which we’ll also see the movie version)